openstack/cinder/doc/source/contributor/contributing.rst

    review theirs.
 (A good way to learn your way around the codebase is to review other people's patches.)

+   Additionally, review activity on a patch is helpful to core reviewers, both to indicate community interest in the patch, and to provide some pre-screening of issues that a contributor can address right away.

    If you're thinking, "I'm new at this, how can I possibly provide a helpful review?", take a look at `How to Review Changes the OpenStack Way